Ordered Yao graphs: maximum degree, edge density, and clique numbers: Introduction

 It is not hard to see that, as a function of $n$, $w_k(n)$ is monotonically non-decreasing and bounded from above by $k+1$, the maximum outdegree increased by $1$.
-Hence, $w_k(n)=w_k$ for all sufficiently large $n$, and in Section~\ref{sec:conc}, we also make some observation regarding the smaller values of $n$.
+Hence, $w_k(n)=w_k$ for all sufficiently large $n$, and in Section~\ref{sec:conc}, we make some observations regarding smaller values of $n$.

-\paragraph{Related work.} In this paper, we define closest neighbors based on the Euclidean distance.
+\paragraph{Motivation and related work.} In this paper, we define closest neighbors based on the Euclidean distance.
 However, there are alternative ways.
 For instance, one may want to minimize the distance between a point and the orthogonal projection of its neighbor on the bounding ray of the hosting sector (or, in another variant, on the bisector of the hosting sector).
-The resulting graphs, usually referred to in the literature as \textit{$\theta$-graphs}, were introduced by Clarkson~\cite{Cla87} and independently by Keil~\cite{Keil88}, while their ordered variants are due to Bose \etal~\cite{BGM04}.
+The resulting graphs, usually referred to in the literature as \textit{$\theta$-graphs}, were introduced by Clarkson~\cite{Cla87} and independently by Keil~\cite{Keil88}, while their ordered variants are due to Bose~\etal~\cite{BGM04}.
 The spanning ratio of these graphs is at most $1/(1- 2 \sin(\pi/k))$ for $k \geq 7$ and any order of the point set~\cite{Ren14}, see also~\cite{ABC+08,Dam18,DR12}.

+Our interest in studying the extremal values of the basic graph parameters of ordered Yao graphs is mostly theoretical.
+However, these extremal questions can be also viewed as measuring the robustness of incremental cone-based geometric networks under adversarial insertion orders.
+This connects naturally to the literature on online Euclidean~\cite{bhore2024online2} and metric~\cite{bhore2024online} spanners, where points arrive one by one and the goal is to preserve sparsity and good routing quality despite the arrival order.